DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If she learns that the players plan to travel to Vallaki, Muriel travels with them while maintaining her raven disguise, hoping to rely upon safety in numbers until she can report her findings to Urwin Martikov at the Blue Water Inn.
 Under no conditions does Muriel willingly reveal her true nature to the players at this time.

 > [!info]+ **Muriel Incognito**
 > While traveling with the players, Muriel tries to keep a low profile while ingratiating herself with the group.
-While she is in raven form, the players can communicate with her using the *speak with animals* spell, though she denies all knowledge of Strahd or the strix's origins and pretends to be an ordinary, simple-minded raven concerned only with food and avoiding predators.
+While she is in raven form, the players can communicate with her only using the *speak with animals* spell, though she denies all knowledge of Strahd or the strix's origins and pretends to be an ordinary, simple-minded raven concerned only with food and avoiding predators.
+If asked for her name, she insists excitedly, then (if questioned) stubbornly, that her name is "Blue."
 >
 > While accompanying the group, Muriel may use her ***mimicry*** feature to produce any of the following sounds to prompt or react to the players:
 >